 How Do I Get a Mesothelioma Second Opinion?

-Request a referral from your doctor to see a mesothelioma specialist and get a second opinion.
+Request a referral from your doctor to see a mesothelioma specialist for a second opinion.
 You can also ask people you know for recommendations of specialists they trust.
 Contacting your health insurance provider can also help you find in-network mesothelioma doctors.

 Getting an accurate diagnosis can be very challenging when it comes to mesothelioma.
 Since it’s so rare it’s hard to find doctors with experience diagnosing it.
 When patients with a history of asbestos exposure contact us with a pleural effusion or a lung cancer diagnosis, we encourage them to get a second opinion.